alien4cloud/csar-public-library/README.md

 For example the `org.ystia.java` archive content should be found in `org/ystia/java` folder.

+### File naming convention

+The base TOSCA file should be named `types.yml` to facilitate massive operations on CSARs.
+This file must be placed at the root of the CSAR folder.

 ### Type properties are named using snake case.

 Example: